rtaph/RepResProj2/RepResProj2.md

   raw$DMG = as.numeric(raw$DMG)
 ```

 A new variable `DMG` is created to capture the monetary estimate of damages from weather events in a universal unit of measure.
-Although there are certain uncaught response types that cause NAs to be coerced, these cases are ambigous to interpret(even after reading the data help files).
-Luckily, they are few enough that they can likely be ignored without making a big difference on the exploratory analysis.
+Although there are certain uncaught response types that cause NAs to be coerced, these cases are ambigous to interpret (even after reading the data help files).
+As they are few enough, they can likely be ignored without making a big difference on the exploratory analysis.

-By plotting the number of *unique* types of weather events per year below, we can see that the initial period of data (~1950 to 1995) has few categorizations.
+By plotting the number of *unique* types of weather events per year below, it is apparent see that the initial period of data (~1950 to 1995) has few categorizations.
 I find it more likely that this absence of data is a result of lack of collection systems/standards, rather than an absence of particular types of events.
-It is likely that including this initial period would bias the analysis away from type of events that only started being tracked recently.
+I deem it more probable than not that including this initial period would bias the analysis away from type of events that only started being tracked recently.

 ```r